Abdallah Abu Sheikh: Career

 Abu Sheikh co-founded LUX Development Partners (LUXDP), a renewable energy development company in 2016.
 In 2019, he co-founded Rizek, a digital marketplace provides household cleaning, maintenance and healthcare services such as COVID-19 testing and vaccinations.

 In 2021, Abu Sheikh founded Barq EV, an electric vehicles manufacturer.

 In March 2022, Abu Sheikh founded Astra Tech, a technology investment and development group.
 During the same year in July, Abu Sheikh's Astra Tech acquired Rizek.
 In December 2022, Astra Tech secured a $500 million investment in a funding round led by Group 42.
 In August 2022, Astra Tech acquired PayBy, a fintech company in the UAE.
 The company also acquired the Middle Eastern internet calling platform BOTIM in January 2023.

 In November 2024, Abdallah departed from Astra Tech.

 Abu Sheikh was on the cover page of Entrepreneur magazine Middle East in May 2022.

 Personal life

 Abu Sheikh resides in the UAE with his wife and son.
-In 2022, Abu Sheikh established the Mohammad Abu-Sheikh Scholarship Fund at his former alma mater, King's Academy, in honor of his late father, Mohammad Abu-Sheikh.
+In 2022 he established the Mohammad Abu-Sheikh Scholarship Fund at his former school, King's Academy, in memory of his father, Mohammad Abu-Sheikh.